 Create a family meeting time when you talk about all the stuff – finances, the state of your relationship, upcoming plans, your couple goals.
 When you drip and drab information or issues out over the week it can feel taxing.

-Creating a business meeting of sorts allows you to bring up issues in non-emotional way.
+Creating a business meeting of sorts allows you to bring up issues in a non-emotional way.
 If there is tough stuff you need to talk about, let them know in advance.

-We often create a little agenda for what we want to cover – it usually includes a quick budget review, a discussion of social events we need to discuss (include after-hours work events or anything else that needs to be on a shared calendar), house maintenance, and any travel or vacation plans we’d like to make.
+We often create a little agenda for what we want to cover – it usually includes a quick budget review, a discussion of social events we need to discuss (including after-hours work events or anything else that needs to be on a shared calendar), house maintenance, and any travel or vacation plans we’d like to make.

 This is also a great time to discuss the shared work of your house/lives.
 If there is an inequality in cleaning, laundry, parenting, etc time this is a great time to discuss it.

 8. Ask for what you need and ask them what they need.